Wasilat19/TestifyRepo/README.md

 # TestifyRepo
-This repository contains lessons, tasks and code challenges in Testify Automation School.
+This repository contains lessons, tasks, and code challenges in Testify Automation School.